John-Lluch/Encoder/README.md

 # Encoder

-An Arduino Rotary Encoder Library that actually works
+A lighweight, simple to use Library for common Arduino Rotary Encoders with pushbutton.

 # Motivation